Use the Jira Cloud Migration Assistant to migrate from server to cloud

 - Some data is linked.
 When you migrate multiple times we will attempt to link your data to avoid duplication.
 Learn about how we link data.

 Jira Core and Jira Software data only.
 With the latest version of the Jira Cloud Migration Assistant, you can migrate Jira Core or Software projects with most fields supported.
-It does not yet support Jira Service Desk or some custom fields.
+It does not yet support Jira Service Management (formerly Jira Service Desk) or some custom fields.
 Check out the latest updates for what can and can’t be migrated.

 Classic projects only.
 Migration to Jira Cloud next-gen projects is not supported.